SManAT/IT-School-Admin/Windows-Server/Restic-Backups/README.md

 ```
 see [Restic Documentation](https://restic.readthedocs.io/en/stable/)

-In this scripts we use public/private SSH Keys for the SFTP Connection.
+- In this scripts we use public/private SSH Keys for the SFTP Connection.
   You had to modify your system in this way!
+- You also had to place restic.exe file somewhere onto your system! download at [Restic Website](https://restic.net/)